 Photo by Ozier Muhammad for The New York Times

-Cliché though it may be, it's hard not to describe it as anything less than a gift that keeps on giving: still from the devastation of Superstorm Sandy, a Long Island waterfront community has united to upcycle some 3,000 Christmas trees as an ad hoc solution in the interest of rebuilding protective sand dunes.
+Cliché though it may be, it's hard not to describe it as anything less than a gift that keeps on giving: still reeling from the devastation of Superstorm Sandy, a Long Island waterfront community has united to upcycle some 3,000 Christmas trees as an ad hoc solution in the interest of rebuilding protective sand dunes.
 Several Long Beach residents proposed the solution, which was approved by city officials and implemented by volunteers last weekend.
 Per the New York Times:

 Healthy sand dunes are the first line of defense for coastal towns during storms because they keep the ocean from invading backyards and basements.
 But sand alone is not enough.
 An anchor, often naturally growing grasses, is needed to prevent the sand from blowing or washing away.

 But the grasses cannot grow without a significant accumulation of sand, and in Long Beach these days there simply is not enough.
 That is where the Christmas trees come in.

 "The trees act in place of natural plant growth," said Charlie Peek, a spokesman for the parks service in North Carolina, which has been using Christmas trees to spur dune revival for years.
 "It gives it a little head start, a little bit of a helping hand.
 In an ideal situation, the plant growth comes in after it and starts building a natural dune."